-a. an Institutional and Engineering Control Plan that identifies all use restrictions and engineering controls for the site and details the steps and media-specific requirements necessary to ensure the following institutional and/or engineering controls remain in place and effective:

-- Institutional Controls: The Environmental Easement discussed in Remedy Element 6. - Engineering Controls: The sub-slab depressurization system discussed in Remedy Element 4.
+- a. an Institutional and Engineering Control Plan that identifies all use restrictions and engineering controls for the site and details the steps and media-specific requirements necessary to ensure the following institutional and/or engineering controls remain in place and effective: - Institutional Controls: The Environmental Easement discussed in Remedy Element 7 above. - Engineering Controls: The site cover system discussed in Remedy Element 4, the In-Situ Oxidation discussed in Remedy Element 5, and the vapor mitigation discussed in Remedy Element 6.